identicondapp/identicon/README.md

 - Simplifies proof of identity requests and validation process on an intuitive and easy to use Dapp.
 - Allows recurrent validations (once a week, once a month, etc) to be scheduled and managed by the network.

-Opens a whole set of use cases, such as: validating the existence of physical assets, validating providers of goods and services and proving identity and life for validated users on social media platforms.
+Opens a whole set of use cases, such as:

+- validating the existence of physical assets
+- validating providers of goods and services
+- proving identity and life for validated users on social media platforms
+- provide KYC en Defi apps en regulated environments

 ## Disclaimer

 This is a naive and incomplete implementation of some methods of the Verification Contract, produced by the Team#10 (Juan Mescher & Mario Zito) of the *NEAR CERTIFIED DEVELOPER 28-03-2022 course*, and for the sole purpose of completing the required course tasks.

+It has been improved by applying NEAR best practices as detailed in: [NEAR SDK - Best practices](https://www.near-sdk.io/best-practices) but is still a simplified implementation, for the sole purpose of completing the required course tasks for the *NEAR CERTIFIED ARCHITECT 09-05-2022 bootcamp (NCAR)*.

+## NCAR course activities

+All day to day activities along the NCAR will be documented and recorded in the [ACTIVITY.md]() document in the `docs/member` folder.

+All changes to code  will be recorded in the [docs/member/CHANGELOG.md]() document in the `docs/member` folder.

+**Branches and folders:**

+Ecah team member will have its own branch and documents folder in order to record personal course activities:

+- `Mario Zito` branch: `ncar/maz`, folder: `docs/maz`

+- `Juan Mescher` branch: `ncar/jm`, folder: `docs/jm`

+**Conventions**

+- All code documentation will use English as it is a globally used standard convention.

+- BUT **personal ACTIVIY, CHANGELOG and commit messages** will be written in Spanish, following the requirements of the **NEAR Hispano course guides**, and to be useful for other future particpants whoy may review this project.

 ## Concepts